-Hey there, today I am going to walk you through some primary products you will obtain from your beekeeping venture.
-I will be focusing on products obtained directly from the hive which have not been transformed or mixed with any other product through the process of value addition.
+Hey there, today I am going to introduce primary products you will obtain from your beekeeping venture.
+In this post I will be focusing on honey which is the main product of beekeeping in quantitative terms and in economic value.

 Also, considered under the primary products are the bees themselves in their different castes and stages of development e.g. queens, swarms and larvae.

-In this post, I will briefly highlight a few aspects of honey, pollen and beeswax.
-I will post a similar article with propolis, royal jelly and bee venom at a later date.
+In this post, I will briefly highlight a few aspects of honey: pollen beeswax, propolis, royal jelly and bee venom will be posted at a later date.

 So without any further ado, lets jump right in.